brookssu/ltermio/README.md

 The package contains four modules: **cursor**, **termkey**, **color256** and **unicon**.
 Tested only on **MacOS terminal** and **iTerm2**, so the platform compatibility has not been well verfied yet.
 All functions are based on **CSI** sequences or **termios**, no additional requirements other than the standard library.

-Added a new module **termouse**, ready to support mouse base on XTerm extension.
+New: Added a new module **termouse**, ready to support mouse base on XTerm extension...Roughly implemnted.

 ## Installation
 Uses pip to install the package: